-James and I have talked about certain situations that occur in other people’s families.
-We talked about what we might do, but I finally have come to the point where I’ve realized that there’s no way to really know until we’re there.
+James and I have talked about situations that occur in other people’s families.
+We talked about what we might do, but I finally have come to the point where I’ve realized that there’s no way to know until we’re there.
 Life will have to be a teacher because I have no idea how to handle a three-year-old’s drama, a teenager’s withdrawal, or an adult child’s decisions I might not agree with.

 Maybe watching other people parent their kids has been beneficial to show me things I’d like to implement in the future, but nothing can replace experience.
 I now know that judging a situation from afar is a lot easier than actually being in it.
 I’ve realized I have a lot left to learn as Haven’s parent, then with each new kiddo that joins our family.

 We’re all in different stages of life.
 What are some lessons you’ve learned since becoming a parent, whether it’s been two weeks or twenty years?